Elai5/studentkk/README.md

 StudentKonnect is a social media platform tailored for foreign students navigating life in a new country.
 Imagine a Kenyan student in Canada who wants to connect with other Kenyan students nearby—whether at the same school, city, or town.
 This app bridges that gap, fostering a support network while providing real-time insights into local transportation, cultural norms, and housing options.
 It simplifies integration and enhances connections, helping students feel at home in unfamiliar environments.

-# Table of Contents

-1. About StudentKonnect

-2. Features

-3. Technologies Used

-4. Setup Instructions

-5. Usage

-6. Future Enhancements

-7. Contributing

-8. License

    ## Table of Contents